How to Create Zendesk Webhooks With the Zendesk API Tutorial

 Replace {webhook_url} with the webhook URL that we generated from Hookdeck.
 Also, replace {webhook name} with your preferred name for the webhook.

-Once you click on send, you should get a response with the details of the webhook that we just created.
+You should get a successful JSON response with the details of the webhook that we just created.

 When you go to your Zendesk webhook dashboard, you should see the new webhook that we just created.